Lithuanian design: Preindustrial era. The Baltic culture and the Grand Duchy of Lithuania.

 One can judge about the oldest Baltic and Lithuanian art looking at the jewelry, made of bronze in ancient and early medieval era.
 In Kernavė, ancient Lithuanian capital, homesteads of blacksmith and jeweler from 14th century were found.
 Already in 13th century in Vilnius artisans were working producing shoes only.
 First artisans from other European countries started to resettle to Lithuania by the invitation of Grand Duke Gediminas.
 First guild in Vilnius - the guild of goldsmiths was established in 1495.
 In the 16th century in 40s the goldsmithing was flourishing in Vilnius.
 In 17th-18th century the Jesuit novitiate of Vilnius was famous for its goldsmith, woodworker, carpenter workshops.
 In 1737 after the fire destroyed many interiors of Vilnius churches, the jesuit workshops produced seats, commodes, poundings.
-Kontush belts, tapestry were weaved in Lithuania, glass foundries were operating.
+Kontusz belts, tapestry was weaved in Lithuania, glass foundries were operating.
 Embroideries of ceremonial clothing were established In monasteries.
 In 17th century the craftsmen of Vilnius (horologifex) started to make finely designed clocks, most famous were Jakob Gierke, Johannes (Hans) Klassen, Johan Scheirer, Theodor Tarasovig.
 In 1779 a watchmakers guild was created in Vilnius.
 In year 1795, 38 various guilds were operating in Vilnius.

 Palace of the Grand Dukes of Lithuania and manor residences of Radvilos, Goštautai, Sapiega magnates were the main consumers and clients of luxury goods and fine art.
 Pietro Platina, main master of Vilnius coin mint designed coins during the reign of Stephen Báthory.
 Antanas Tyzenhauzas was the first creator of manufactures in Lithuania.
-French masters from Lion created patterns for his royal silk textile manufacture.
+French masters from Lyon created patterns for his royal silk textile manufacture.